LocalAlloc/FileCleaner/README.md

 # FileCleaner
-A Tool Which Can Pretty Much Delete Files(Beta)
+A Tool Which Can Pretty Much Delete Files With The Functionality To Kill Processes Using Files And Also The Functionality To Take Ownership
-# Bugs(Might Fix Later)
+Of Files
-1. Crashes If The Folder Is Not Owned By The User.
+This Tool Can Also Delete Folders And Recursively Takes Ownership Of Every File And Folder And Also Recursively Checking If The Files Are Being Used By A Process And Terminating Them
-2. Crashes If The Folder Is Being Used By A Process.
+With Easter Eggs, Hint : F5 = 5 Times And F9 = X Number Of Times